 Note on Literature Reviews: The goal of this requirement is to ensure that students understand where their project fits within the literature, existing evidence, and planning practice.
 The literature review may include an annotated bibliography but must also take the next step of synthesizing the annotations and nesting the project in the body of work contained in the bibliographic material.
 This will allow the faculty readers to identify glaring gaps and omissions and to more easily understand the source and direction of the project.
 In terms of length, two to three pages should serve most students’ needs.

 The faculty members in the student’s specialization are responsible for reviewing the student proposals in their area and communicating their feedback to the student.
 The faculty group will approve the topic, method and the outline, usually with modifications, and assign a master’s project advisor.
 The MP advisor will approve a draft and receive the completed project.
 In addition, the student may select and obtain the consent of a second faculty member to serve as a reader who would review both the draft and the completed product.

-Masters projects are maintained on file by the department as a permanent record of the student’s work.
-They may be used by the faculty after students graduate as evidence of their professional interests, analytical capacities, and writing abilities for letters of recommendation.
+Masters projects may be used by the faculty after students graduate as evidence of their professional interests, analytical capacities, and writing abilities for letters of recommendation.